wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

    * <a target="_blank" href="https://app.pluralsight.com/guides/10-essential-erlang-tools-for-erlang-developers">"10 Essential Erlang Tools for Erlang Developers"</a> Sep 06, 2019
    <br /><br />

+<a target="_blank" href="https://www.udemy.com/courses/search/?src=ukw&q=elixir">Udemy.com has several courses from independent authors</a>

+   * <a target="_blank" href="https://www.udemy.com/course/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/">"The Complete Elixir and Phoenix Bootcamp" (17 hours)</a> - Master Functional Programming techniques with Elixir and Phoenix while learning to build compelling web applications!" by Stephen Grider, whose code for the course is different branches of https://github.com/StephenGrider/ElixirCode from 2018, with <a target="_blank" href="https://app.diagrams.net/#Hwilsonmar%2FElixirCode%2Fmaster%2Fdiagrams.xml">digrams</a>.

+   * <a name="[3]">[3]</a> <a target="_blank" href="https://www.udemy.com/course/functional-programming-using-elixir-the-complete-course/">"Functional Programming using Elixir - The Complete Course"</a> (9 hours) Learn the cutting edge functional programming language Elixir and build fault tolerant software" from Eduonix Learning Solutions, Eduonix-Tech .

 At time of writing, these services did not have:

    * <a target="_blank" href="https://acloudguru.com/search?s=elixir">ACloudGuru.com</a>